open-contracting/deploy/docs/how-to/docs.rst

 .. code-block:: bash

-   SUBDIR=          # leave empty for OCDS documentation VER=1.1          # set to the branch as above RELEASE=1__1__1  # set to the full release tag name
+   SUBDIR=          # include a trailing slash (leave empty for OCDS documentation) VER=1.1          # set to the branch as above RELEASE=1__1__1  # set to the full release tag name